AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

 ## General guidelines

+*Rule #1: Always think about the poor sods who will come along after you and maintain your code - be nice, make their job as easy as possible.*

 1. Do not mix languages in a single file:
   1. Do not generate large amounts of JS in Groovy
   1. Do not dump large amounts of JS in .gsps